 You will be informed by December 20, 2020, after the initial review of Phase 1 of your application, as to whether you are invited to proceed to Phase 2.
 More information will be provided upon invitation.

 December 1 of the year prior to entry is the official deadline for filing an application for fall quarter enrollment.
 This applies to all applicants to the Department of World Arts and Cultures/Dance M.F.A. program.
 Applicants can apply online using the application on the Graduate Division website.
 All applicants must submit the Application for Graduate Admission to the UCLA Graduate Admissions Office online, including the required additional supporting materials (statement of purpose, letters of recommendation, transcripts, experiential background information, video presentation, audition response, etc.).
 Incomplete applications are unable to be reviewed.
 Admission to the program is for fall quarter only.
 Students who are admitted but do not enroll may reapply, but they are not guaranteed admission at a later date.

 Students whose native language is not English are required to submit scores received on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) as part of their application.
 Applications are not considered complete without the test scores.
 Because processing, sending, and receiving TOEFL and IELTS test scores often takes several weeks, international students must schedule their examination no later than September in order to meet the Departmental deadlines.
 TOEFL scores should be sent directly to the Department Admissions Office.
 IELTS scores should be sent to the Department Admissions Office and the Graduate Division.

 For further information about TOEFL requirements, please see: UCLA Graduate Division English Requirements.

 Have a look at the FAQs below.
-If you have further questions, you can contact our Graduate Student Affairs Officer, Courtney Newman, by clicking here.
+If you have further questions, you can contact our Interim Graduate Student Affairs Officer, Megan Taylor by clicking here.